Brittanysacha/FIFA-2018-Tableau-Player-Analysis/README.md

 Further examples can be obtained by analyzing the heat map data, which can provide valuable insights into the specific areas that aspiring or developing players need to focus on to excel in a particular position.
 By identifying these key areas, coaches and trainers can help players improve their skills and work towards mastering the position they wish to play in.

 Moreover, heat map analysis can be a useful tool for scouts and managers when assessing potential new recruits or deciding on player positions within their team.
 By identifying a player's strengths and weaknesses based on their heat map data, coaches can guide them towards roles that best suit their skill set, or alternatively, help them develop the attributes needed to succeed in a different position.
 This can lead to a more effective use of resources and better team performance overall.

+ Full access to to the charts discussed in the results can be found [here](https://public.tableau.com/shared/DJJ9WP584?:display_count=n&:origin=viz_share_link).

 # Challenges
 I did not have full access to all the data available on the FIFA 18 website in the FIFA 18 dataset.
 As a result, I manually added team information such as their league, country, and division.
 If I had relied only on readily available data, my results would have been inaccurate due to the large differences across divisions in terms of spending, resources, player ratings, and overall level of competition.